-The City Council shall make a decision to approve, approve with conditions or deny shoreline Variances.
+The Community Development Director shall review all shoreline permit applications and make a decision to approve, approve with conditions or deny shoreline permits.

 - 10. Local Agency Review Criteria.
-No Permit shall be granted unless the proposed development is consistent with the provisions of this Master Program, the Shoreline Management Act of 1971, and the rules and regulations adopted by the Department of Ecology thereunder. - 11.
+No Permit shall be granted unless the proposed development is consistent with the provisions of this Master Program, the Shoreline Management Act of 1971, and the rules and regulations adopted by the Department of Ecology. - 11.
 Burden of Proof on Applicant.
-The burden of proving that the proposed development is consistent with the applicable criteria before a Permit is granted shall be on the applicant.
+The burden of proving that the proposed development is consistent with the applicable criteria before a permit is granted shall be on the applicant. - 12.
+Conditional Approval.
+Should the Community Development Director find that any application does not substantially comply with criteria imposed by the Master Program and the Shoreline Management Act of

-- 12. Conditional Approval.
-Should the Shoreline Administrator, Planning Commission, and/or the City Council find that any application does not substantially comply with criteria imposed by the Master Program and the Shoreline Management Act of 1971, they may deny such application or attach any terms or condition which is deemed suitable and reasonable to affect the purpose and objective of this Master Program. - 13.
+- 1971, the Director may deny such application or attach any terms or condition which is deemed suitable and reasonable to affect the purpose and objective of this Master Program. - 13.
 Bonds.
-The Shoreline Administrator may require the applicant to post a bond in favor of the City of Toledo to assure full compliance with any terms and conditions imposed by the Shoreline Administrator, Planning Commission, and/or the City Council on any Substantial Development or Conditional Use Permit or Variance.
+The Community Development Department may require the applicant to post a bond in favor of the City of Napavine to assure full compliance with any terms and conditions imposed by the Community Development Department and/or the City Council on any shoreline permit.
 Said bond shall be in an amount to reasonably assure the City that any deferred improvement will be carried out within the time stipulated. - 14.
-City's Permit Decision.
-Within thirty (30) days from the date of the public hearing for a Conditional Use Permit or Variance, or within thirty (30) days from the end of the public comment period for a Substantial Development Permit, the City shall send the City's permit decision, including the Shoreline Administrator's findings and conclusions, to the applicant. - The Shoreline Administrator shall provide Notice of Decision per the City of Toledo Land Development Code, Chapter V, Section 15. - 15.
-Local Appeals.
-Any shoreline permit decisions for Substantial development Permits or Conditional use Permits by the Shoreline Administrator or Planning Commission, respectively, may be appealed to the City Council subject to the following provisions: - a.
-Appeals shall be submitted in writing to the city clerk by 5:00 p.m. of the twenty-first calendar day following the date of the City's permit decision.
-When the last day of the comment period so computed is a Saturday, Sunday, or federal or city holiday, the period shall run until 5:00 p.m. on the next business day.
+Community Development Director's Final Decision.
+Within thirty (30) days from the date of the public hearing for a Conditional Use Permit or Variance, or within thirty (30) days from the end of the public comment period for a Substantial Development Permit, the Community Development Department shall send the Community Development Director's permit decision, including findings and conclusions, to the applicant.

+The Community Development Department shall provide Notice of Final Decision per Ordinance 137.

+- 15. Local Appeals.
+Any shoreline permit decisions made by the Community Development Director may be appealed to the City Council, subject to the following provisions: - a.
+Appeals shall be submitted in writing to the city clerk by 5:00 p.m. of the twenty-first calendar day following the date of the Community Development Director's decision.
+When the last day of the comment period is a Saturday, Sunday, or federal or city holiday, the period shall run until 5:00 p.m. on the next business day.
 The appeal shall be in writing and shall state specific objections to the decision and the relief sought.
-The appeal shall be accompanied with any applicable filing fees established in the annual City of Toledo Fee Schedule. - b.
-The record established by the Shoreline Administrator (including testimony, exhibits, comment letters, plans, staff reports, etc.) shall be the record used by the City Council unless it is supplemented by the City Council pursuant to this section.
+The appeal shall be accompanied with any applicable filing fees. - b.
+The record established by the Community Development Department (including testimony, exhibits, comment letters, plans, staff reports, etc.) shall be the record used by the Council unless it is supplemented by the City Council pursuant to this section.
 A request to supplement the record shall be made in a separate document that is attached to the appeal.
 The appeal shall not mention or refer to the material that is proposed to be added to the record.
 A request to supplement the record shall include a brief description of the nature of the material to be added and a separate, attached copy of the material to be added.
-The request to supplement the record must clearly establish that the new evidence or information to be added to the record was not available or could not have been reasonably produced at the time of application or the public hearing before the City Council.
+The request to supplement the record must clearly establish that the new evidence or information to be added to the record was not available or could not have been reasonably